grpc/proposal/A27-xds-global-load-balancing.md

 There will be two separate LB policies for xDS, one to support `Cluster` data, and another to support `ClusterLoadAssignment` data.

-Note that both the resolvers and the LB policies will have "experimental" suffixes for their names for now.
+Note that the LB policies will have "experimental" suffixes for their names for now.
 These suffixes will be removed when the functionality has proven to be stable.

 ![gRPC Client Architecture Diagram](A27_graphics/grpc_client_architecture.png)